LinaSeto/power-outage-impact/README.md

 In order to build a model, I must first handle the missing values in my data and filter out irrelevant and redundant columns or columns unavailable at prediction time.

 First, I will filter out columns that are not useful in prediction.
 I will remove `'OUTAGE.DURATION'` and `'CUSTOMERS.AFFECTED'` as they are used to decide the response variable, `'is_MAJOR_OUTAGE'`.
 I will remove `'OUTAGE.START.DATETIME'`, `'OUTAGE.RESTORATION.DATETIME'`, and `'DEMAND.LOSS.MW'` as they are not available before an outage occurs.
 While `'CAUSE.CATEGORY'` can only be determined after an outage occurs, I categorized it as relevant as an element of the `'CAUSE.CATEGORY'` may be predicted or expected to occur, such as severe weather or islanding, before an outage occurs.
 I will remove `'CLIMATE.CATEGORY'` as it is redundant with `'ANOMALY.LEVEL'` and provides less information.
+While `'is_HIGH_URBAN'` is derived from `'POPPCT_URBAN'`, both are kept to provide a high level split as well as preserve detail.
 The three features that capture geographical location are `'U.S._STATE'`, `'CLIMATE.REGION'`, and `'NERC.REGION'`.
 I used `'CLIMATE.REGION'` and dropped the other two as they are slightly redundant and the other two columns were extremely sparse after being one hot encoded.
-The resulting relevant columns are `'YEAR'`, `'MONTH'`, `'CLIMATE.REGION'`, `'ANOMALY.LEVEL'`, `'CAUSE.CATEGORY'`, `'TOTAL.PRICE'`, `'TOTAL.SALES'`, `'TOTAL.CUSTOMERS'`, `'POPPCT_URBAN'`, `'AREAPCT_URBAN'`.
+The resulting relevant columns are `'YEAR'`, `'MONTH'`, `'CLIMATE.REGION'`, `'ANOMALY.LEVEL'`, `'CAUSE.CATEGORY'`, `'TOTAL.PRICE'`, `'TOTAL.SALES'`, `'TOTAL.CUSTOMERS'`, `'POPPCT_URBAN'`, `'AREAPCT_URBAN'`, `'is_HIGH_URBAN'`.

 Next, I will handle missing data in the remaining features.
 The columns with missing data are `'MONTH'`, `'ANOMALY.LEVEL'`, `'TOTAL.PRICE'`, and `'TOTAL.SALES'`. `'MONTH'` and `'ANOMALY.LEVEL'` are always missing together and `'TOTAL.PRICE'` and `'TOTAL.SALES'` are always missing together.
 I performed likewise deletion on `'MONTH'` and `'ANOMALY.LEVEL'` as there is no way to find reasonable values for these two columns and there are only 9 missing values.
 Mean imputation or probabilistic imputation would likely not provide reasonable estimates for values in these two columns.
 I then performed mean imputation conditional on `'U.S._STATE'` for `'TOTAL.PRICE'` and `'TOTAL.SALES'`.
 These two features were reported to be taken based on the US state, so conditional mean imputation gives reasonable estimates for missing values in these columns.
-The final dataset includes 1525 rows and 11 columns including the response variable.
+The final dataset includes 1525 rows and 12 columns including the response variable.

 To prepare the data, I will split the data using a train-test split with 75% training data and 25% test data.